What to Do When You Are Dead: Background and recording

-Composition
+Music and lyrics

 After completing the first demos for the album, Jorgensen planned to rewrite the lyrics to be less death-centric.
 For a while, he was unable to write anything else but from the perspective of being dead.
 While at a bookstore, he came across guides written for ghosts.
 He saw it as epiphany, "pointing me in that direction [writing about death]."
 Around this time, Jorgensen was going through a break-up of his "first real relationship," combined with the two years of touring with the group "...It was a very transitional period, and all those emotions converged."
 He initially composed the songs before showing them to the rest of the band; writing the lyrics in isolation.
 He later pondered that he should've "asked for help but it was something I wanted to be from me completely".
 According to Decicco, every song on the album is in Drop D tuning, often incorporating a ninth chord, which gave a "super rich" sound.
 Monger classed the album's sound as emo and punk rock, while Jason Notte of the Colorado Springs Independent said it toyed with progressive rock.
+Alternative Press categorized the album's sound as "scene music" in addition to emo and punk.

 What to Do When You Are Dead opens with "Car Underwater", where the narrator sings about crashing into a lake and entering the afterlife.
 With "The Truth About Heaven", the group were unsure how to go into the first verse until Jorgensen came up with a single-note line that both he and Decicco liked.
 The line was recorded as an overdub using a separate guitar.
 Decicco said the group wanted "Remember to Feel Real" to "just have it start and ... kick your ass".
 The pre-chorus riff was written by Jorgensen and Decicco while on tour.
 The bridge in "Stay on the Ground" features a flange effect, which was written by Decicco and played through a Line 6 Pedal.
 Jorgensen came up with a keyboard part, which he wrote a song around that became "A Quick Little Flight".

 "The More You Talk the Less I Hear" started out under the name "Storm" because the group wanted to incorporate "something with a real-life feel of a storm in it", according to Decicco.
 He said Machine came up with the idea of making the song "seem like it got all lo-fi ... like you were listening to it from the inside of a car."
 The "heart" of "Basement Ghost Singing" was built around Jorgensen playing with a Line 6 pedal, according to Decicco.
 The track included a mixture of real drums as well as drum loops.
 The intro to "Walking at Night, Alone" uses a blend of acoustic and electric guitar.
 The idea for this came from Machine; it was originally only acoustic guitar until he wanted Decicco to play the part on electric guitar as well.
 Decicco said this was so that Machine could treat it as a bass.